LOOKING TO BUY A CAVOODLE?CHECK OUT -> Our Guide to Buying Your First Cavoodle!

-Are There Health Problems with Second-Generation Cavoodles?
+Are There Health Problems with Cavoodles?
+(It’s Surprising!)

-Do you know the difference between first, second, and later generations of Cavoodles?
+Do you know the difference between the first, second, and later generations of Cavoodles?
 You may have heard that certain breeders only breed first-generation pups, which raises the question: are there health problems with second-generation Cavoodles?

 First-generation Cavoodles